 Note: New Hampshire has no specific statutory limits on how much interest can be charged on either credit card balances or any other type of debt.
 Interest rates are not regulated by federal law either.
 Consumers may be shocked to learn that there is nothing illegal about a New Hampshire retailer or lending institution charging 20% or 30% interest on a consumer debt.
 All that is required by both federal and state laws is that information about the interest rate be given as described below.
 Although the general rule is that there is no limit on interest rates, an exorbitant rate of interest may under some circumstances be usurious and violate New Hampshire's Consumer Protection Act as legally "unfair."

 The primary source of consumer protection in consumer credit transactions is the federal Truth in Lending Act (TILA) (15 U.S.C. §1601 et seq.).
 The New Hampshire Regulation of Consumer Credit Transactions Act (RSA 358-K) imposes some technical requirements on lenders regarding the timing and method for computing interest on consumer debts which essentially parallel federal law and will not be discussed.
-The New Hampshire Consumer Protection and Antitrust Bureau takes the position that a violation of any part of either state or federal law regarding consumer credit may also violate the New Hampshire Consumer Protection Act.
+The New Hampshire Consumer Protection Bureau takes the position that a violation of any part of either state or federal law regarding consumer credit may also violate the New Hampshire Consumer Protection Act.

 Typical consumer credit transactions subject to TILA include store credit purchases, credit card agreements, installment loans, automobile financing plans, and some real property transactions secured by a consumer's principal dwelling place, such as mortgages, home equity or home improvements loans.
 TILA applies to loans or other extension of credit by creditors (banks, retailers, finance companies, etc.) or individuals if: